Refresh Extracts

 Most data sources support an incremental refresh.
 Rather than refreshing the entire extract, you can configure a refresh to add only the rows that are new since the previous time you extracted the data.

-Starting from version 2024.1, Tableau introduces a feature that enables users to perform incremental refreshes on extracts using a non-unique key column.
-This update introduces an additional step in the process.
-During an incremental refresh, Tableau first removes rows from the extract that match the previously recorded highest value.
+In a qualifying incremental refresh without a set 'Minimum date range to refresh' (that is, Subrange refresh), Tableau will initially eliminate rows from the extract that match the previously recorded highest value.
 Subsequently, Tableau queries for all rows that have a value higher than or equal to the previous highest value.
 This approach ensures that any deleted rows are accounted for, along with any newly added ones.

 The Advanced Settings feature provides two options for managing data updates.
 You can choose to replace the last rows added by refreshing values that are equal to or greater than the last recorded value.
 Or you can opt to keep the last rows added by only refreshing the extract with values greater than the last recorded value.

-1. Select a data source on the Data menu, and then select Extract Data.
+Select a data source on the Data menu, and then select Extract Data.

 Note: You can't increment a sample extract.

-3. Select Incremental refresh.
+Select Incremental refresh.

-5. Specify a column in the database that will be used to identify new rows.
+Specify a column in the database that will be used to identify new rows.

 For example, you can select a Date field or an ID column that monotonically increases as rows are added to the database.

-6. Expand Advanced Settings to establish how new rows are retrieved.
+(Optional) If no minimum refresh range is established, expand Advanced Settings to establish how new rows are retrieved.
 You can choose to replace the last rows added by refreshing values that are equal to or greater than the last recorded value.
 Or you can opt to keep the last rows added by only refreshing the extract with values greater than the last recorded value.

-7. Note: When filters are added, the Advanced Settings for Incremental Refresh will appear greyed out and the default setting of "Don't replace the last rows added" will be enforced.
+Note: When filters are added, the Advanced Settings for Incremental Refresh will appear grayed out and the default setting of "Don't replace the last rows added" will be enforced.
 The purpose of this is to avoid any conflicts that may arise between certain filter criteria and the advanced incremental refresh logic that will "Replace the last rows added".

-Considerations when doing a Incremental refresh
+Considerations when doing an Incremental refresh

 Editing an extract